Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ```matlab
 open 'Script.m'
 ```
-and run it like this:
+Then save from text editor and run it like this:
 ```matlab
 Script
 ```